 Q2: Should I choose the softest HOKA for foot pain?

-Not always.
-Stability matters as much as softness.
+Not necessarily.
+Stability is just as important as softness.

 Q3: How long does it take to feel relief?

-Many people notice improvement within 1–2 weeks of proper use.
+Many people notice improvement within 1–2 weeks when wearing properly fitted shoes.

-Sometimes, but some foot types still need custom support.
+Sometimes, but people with specific foot conditions may still need custom orthotics.

-we design activewear with the same mindset — testing products over hours of real movement, not just first impressions.
+At fukigymwear we approach product design the same way — testing apparel over hours of real movement, not just first impressions.

 The best HOKA for foot pain isn’t the trendiest one —